LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_0.rst.txt

    logtalk_make

-Reloads all Logtalk source files that have been modified since the time they are last loaded.
+Reloads all Logtalk source files that have been modified since the time they were last loaded.
 Only source files loaded using the :ref:`predicates_logtalk_load_1` and :ref:`predicates_logtalk_load_2` predicates are reloaded.
 Non-modified files will also be reloaded when a previous attempt to load them failed or when there is a change to the